UK

 In summary, the Bill includes measures to:

-• Take ‘all’ reasonable steps to prevent workplace sexual harassment and to prevent third party harassment
+• Take 'all' reasonable steps to prevent workplace sexual harassment

 • Strengthen flexible working rights

-• Make paternity and unpaid parental leave day-one rights
+• Make paternity and unpaid parental leave day one rights

 • Extend bereavement leave